 Tortoises should be able to make shallow burrows in the substrate so a mixture of several of the following is best: organic soil, coco coir, peat moss, sphagnum moss, dead leaves.
+Cypress mulch can be used successfully although it typically quite dry and dusty.
 Avoid cedar/pine/aspen mulches, sand, carefresh bedding, alfalfa pellets, and sand.
-Live plants can be planted directly in the substrate or kept in pots to provide cover and enrichment for your turtle.
+Live plants can be planted directly in the substrate or kept in pots to provide cover and enrichment for your tortoise.